ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 metered interfaces, this should be specified via Provisioning Domain attributes (see {{prop-pvd}}) or another specific property.

-Note that this property is not used to specify an interface scope zone for a particular Endpoint. {{ifspec}} provides details about how to qualify Endpoint candidates on a per-interface basis.
+Note that this property is not used to specify an interface scope zone for a particular Endpoint. {{ifspec}} provides details about how to qualify endpoint candidates on a per-interface basis.

 ### Provisioning Domain Instance or Type {#prop-pvd}